brianreumere/gandi-automatic-dns/README.md

   * Bourne shell
   * OpenSSL or [LibreSSL] [4]

-If you're using a nutty OS that doesn't include ifconfig or dig:
+If you're using a nutty OS that doesn't include the ifconfig or dig commands:
   * bind-tools (if you don't use the -i flag)
   * net-tools (if you do use the -i flag)